absolutely delicious - the best honey ever!

 Today, barges are rarely used.
 Instead, beekeepers either own or lease "bee yards" which are located on higher ground within a short distance to the tupelo trees.
 These bee yards are very valuable pieces of property, and many have been used by the same beekeeing families for generations.

-Raw, unfiltered tupelo honey is Light Amber in color and has a greenish blush when held up to the light.
+Raw and unfiltered tupelo honey is Light Amber in color and has a greenish blush when held up to the light.
+This comes from the green pollen in the raw honey.
 Tupelo honey has an amazing flavor profile.
-It starts with a bright, fruity-floral burst that dissolves easily on the tongue with a buttery and warm finish.
+It starts with a bright, fruity-floral burst that is amazing.
+It's a bit like Juicy Fruit gum, but much better.
+The honey then dissolves easily on the tongue with a buttery and warm finish.

 Pure tupelo honey will not crystallize (also called "sugaring").
 But pure tupelo is impossible to achieve because bees will always visit other plants that are in bloom at the same time as the tupelo trees.
 The ratio of tupelo to non-tupelo nectar in the honey will vary from year to year, from location to location and even from beehive to beehive.
 So if a thin layer of sugar forms at the botttom of the bottle, just place it in some hot water and shake the bottle every few minutes until the sugar has dissolved.